-Ketogenic Diet in Evaluating Metabolomic and Tissue Effects in Overweight or Obese Patients with Stage I-IVA Endometrial Cancer
+Ketogenic Diet in Evaluating Metabolomic and Tissue Effects in Overweight or Obese Patients with Stage I-IVB Endometrial Cancer

 - Patients must have consented to surgery with a board-certified gynecology (Gyn) surgeon